Paris Is Burning (film): Content

 The film also explores how its subjects deal with issues such as AIDS, racism, poverty, violence and homophobia.
 Some, such as Venus Xtravaganza, become sex workers to support themselves.
 Near the end of the film, Angie Xtravaganza, Venus's "house mother", reacts to news that Venus is found strangled to death and speculates that a disgruntled client killed her.
 Others shoplift clothing so they can "walk" in the balls.
 Several are disowned by transphobic and homophobic parents, leaving them vulnerable to homelessness.
-Some subjects save money for sex reassignment surgery, while a few have extensive surgery; others receive breast implants without undergoing vaginoplasty.
+Some subjects save money for gender affirming surgery; while a few have extensive surgeries, others receive breast implants without undergoing vaginoplasty.

 According to Livingston, the documentary is a multi-leveled exploration of an African-American and Latino subculture that serves as a microcosm of fame, race, and wealth in the larger US culture.
 Through candid one-on-one interviews, the film offers insight into the lives and struggles of its subjects and the strength, pride, and humor they display to survive in a "rich, white world."

 Drag is presented as a complex performance of gender, class, and race, and a way to express one's identity, desires and aspirations.
 The African-American and Latino community depicted in the film includes a diverse range of sexual identities and gender presentations, from "butch queens" (gay cisgender men) to transgender women, to drag queens, to butch women.

 The film also documents the origins of "voguing", a dance style in which competing ball-walkers pose and freeze in glamorous positions as if being photographed for the cover of Vogue.

 However, Livingston maintained in 1991 that the film was not just about dance: This is a film that is important for anyone to see, whether they're gay or not.
 It's about how we're all influenced by the media; how we strive to meet the demands of the media by trying to look like Vogue models or by owning a big car.
 And it's about survival.
 It's about people who have a lot of prejudices against them and who have learned to survive with wit, dignity and energy.